SirLezuzius/DARKSCAPE/README.md

 # Redmine 6 Dark Theme - Darkscape®

 A clean, responsive, and user-friendly theme designed for Redmine 6.
-This theme enhances the default interface with a modern layout, improved readability, and a more intuitive user experience – ideal for both light and dark environments.
+This theme enhances the default interface with a modern layout, improved readability, and a more intuitive user experience.

 ## Overview